aksharasingh08/Kindle-sentiment-analysis/README.md

 ## STEP 1 - Processing and cleaning

-This preprocessing pipeline converts numerical ratings into binary sentiment labels (positive = 1, negative = 0) and cleans raw review text for NLP tasks.
+This preprocessing pipeline converts numerical ratings into binary sentiment labels (positive = 1, negative = 0) and cleans raw review text for NLP tasks, where positive reviews are the ones with rating greater than 3.

-The steps include case normalization, removal of special characters, URLs, HTML tags, and stopwords, along with whitespace normalization.
+The steps include lowering of case, removal of special characters, URLs, HTML tags, and stopwords, along with whitespace normalization.

 ![Text Preprocessing](preprocessing_output.png)